 A request for continued examination under 37 CFR 1.114, including a submission, was filed in this application on [1] after appeal to the Patent Trial and Appeal Board.
 Therefore, the appeal has been withdrawn pursuant to 37 CFR 1.114.
-The request, however, lacks the fee required by 37 CFR 1.116.
+The request, however, lacks the fee required by 37 CFR 1.17(e).
 Therefore, the submission has not been entered.
 See 37 CFR 1.116(c).
 The proceedings as to the rejected claims are considered terminated, and the application will be passed to issue on allowed claim[2] provided the following formal matters are promptly corrected: [3].
 Prosecution is otherwise closed.
 See MPEP § 1215.01.
-Applicant is required to make the necessary corrections addressing the outstanding formal matters within a shortened statutory period set to expire TWO MONTHS from the mailing date of this letter.
-Extensions of time may be granted under 37 CFR 1.136.
+Applicant is required to make the necessary corrections addressing the outstanding formal matters within a shortened statutory period set to expire TWO (2) MONTHS from the mailing date of this letter.
+Extensions of time may be granted under 37 CFR 1.136 but in no case can any extension carry the date for reply to this letter beyond the maximum period of SIX MONTHS set by statute (35 U.S.C.
+133).